 Picturesquely situated in the peaceful Bavarian countryside, the Quellness Golf Resort features the distinguished, 18-hectar Beckenbauer Golf Course, a championship course designed by renowned golfer Bernhard Lange.
 This exclusive course is one of the select few to host PGA European Tour events, specifically the Challenge Tour, which was held here from 2013 to 2015.
 In addition, in 2015 and 2016, the Beckenbauer Golf Course hosted the Porsche European Open, and in 2017, it was the venue for the Paul Lawrie Matchplay.
 The course has been praised by some of the world’s foremost players for its technical challenges as well as its impeccable condition.
 The flat but varied terrain incorporates a multitude of water hazards, such as streams, flood plains, and lakes, and requires golfers to play a precise game.
 Holes 9 and 18 provide the opportunity for particularly spectacular shots onto island greens.
 The hand-mown greens and fairways remain in top condition even in the height of summer. </span>

 After a leisurely breakfast, you arrive in the Bavarian city of Regensburg, which has one of the most beautiful old towns in Germany.
 This UNESCO World Heritage Site boasts architecture from many centuries, reflective of its varied history.
 The stone bridge, built 1135-1146, the Church of St James, and the Schloss of Thurn and Taxis are a few of the town’s highlights.
 You can take part in an included walking tour of Regensburg in the morning as well as an optional excursion to Weltenburg Abbey in the afternoon.
-In the evening, enjoy the Champions-Cocktail as well as the Award Ceremony with the captain as your ship heads for Passau.
+In the evening, enjoy the Bavarian specialities, as the ship heads for Passau.

 Alternatively, join the optional full-day trip to the Regensburg Golf Club: